-The second approach is to improve the credibility of the measured radial corrugation in kinetic profiles using additional information from multi transport channels, fluctuations, or two-dimensional data.
-Figure~\ref{fig:TSHL}(c) shows measurements of both electron temperature and density gradients, exhibiting multiple peaks aligned with the expected location of the shear flow layers from the turbulence analysis in the HL-2A plasmas~\cite{LiuPoP2021}.
-A region of relatively enhanced mixing (more efficient turbulence spreading), which corresponds to a larger correlation length region in Figure~\cite{LiuPoP2021}(c), was identified in between the peaks of kinetic profiles (the transport barriers or suppressed mixing regions).
+The second approach is to improve the credibility of the measured radial corrugation in plasma profiles using additional information from multi transport channels, fluctuations, or two-dimensional data.
+Figure~\ref{fig:TSHL}(c) shows measurements of both electron temperature and density gradients, exhibiting multiple peaks aligned with the expected location of the shear flow layers from the turbulence analysis in the HL-2A plasmas \cite{LiuPoP2021}.
+A region of relatively enhanced mixing (more efficient turbulence spreading), which corresponds to a larger correlation length region in Figure~\ref{fig:TSHL}(c), was identified in between the peaks (the transport barriers or suppressed mixing regions) of plasma profiles.

-In DIII-D H-mode edge plasmas~\cite{Ashourvan:2019ek}, the axisymmetric two-step profiles were observed in multi channels such as density and electron and ion temperatures as shown in Figure~\ref{fig:D3KS}(a).
-It was obtained by ensemble averaging over the grassy edge localized mode phases achieved by the $n=3$ resonant magnetic perturbation field.
+In DIII-D H-mode edge plasmas \cite{Ashourvan:2019ek}, the axisymmetric two-step profiles were observed in multi channels such as density and electron and ion temperatures as shown in Figure~\ref{fig:D3KS}(a).
+It was obtained by ensemble averaging over the weak edge-localized-mode phases achieved by the resonant magnetic perturbation field.
 Repeated transport bifurcations between the two-step staircase and the normal single-step pedestal were observed.

-In KSTAR L-mode plasmas~\cite{Choi:2019wy, ChoiPPCF2024}, the two dimensional radial corrugation of electron temperature was measured, appearing as concentric jet-like patterns in the normalized temperature images in Figure~\ref{fig:D3KS}(b).
-It was only observed in the phase where the MHD instabilities were suppressed and ballistic heat flux propagation events of various sizes, similar to avalanches in the near-marginal regime, are dominant~\cite{Choi:2019wy, ChoiPPCF2024}.
-With help of a large diagnostic view, the dynamics of the temperature corrugation could be investigated in KSTAR plasmas.
-These transport barriers are intermittent but persistently observed.
-Their ‘typical’ lifetime is on the order of milliseconds, but the distribution of lifetime has a long tail~\cite{ChoiPPCF2024}).
-They can drift radially and their tread width can change in time~\cite{Choi:2019wy, ChoiPPCF2024}.
-It was also found that they can impede the ballistic propagation of the heat flux until they are dissipated~\cite{Choi:2019wy, ChoiPPCF2024}, demonstrating that this structure indeed corresponds to transport barriers.
-The radial correlation length of density fluctuations was also limited within the mixing zone width ($\Delta$)~\cite{ChoiPPCF2024}.
+In KSTAR L-mode plasmas \cite{Choi:2019wy, ChoiPPCF2024}, the two-dimensional radial corrugation of electron temperature was measured as shown in Figure~\ref{fig:D3KS}(b).
+It was observed in the phase where the MHD instabilities were suppressed and ballistic heat flux propagation events of various sizes, similar to avalanches in the near-marginal regime, are dominant \cite{Choi:2019wy, ChoiPPCF2024}.
+The dynamics of the temperature corrugation could be investigated using the high resolution image data, and the statistics of its characteristics could be analyzed \cite{ChoiPPCF2024} (see below).
+These transport barriers are intermittent but observed persistently.
+Barriers can drift radially and their tread width can change in time \cite{Choi:2019wy, ChoiPPCF2024}.
+Also, they can impede the ballistic propagation of the heat flux until they are dissipated \cite{ChoiPPCF2024}, demonstrating their capability as transport barriers.